 As my dad aged, he never stopped working hard and to his best ability.
 There was a balance in how he lived his life, and I’ll never stop learning from him!
 I can calm my mind and simply hear his voice when he called on the phone….“Hi Amy, this is your dad.”
 [Like I didn’t know!]
 Then he’d talk about what was happening!
 And it was real, interesting and well-balanced for the soul.

-On a lighter side (yes, I cried but I want you to think about your own life with no tears involved), as part of my personal story, I remember an incident a long time ago while I was working as a banquet server for a hotel…walking into the room full of diners with a large tray of full drinking glasses (tea/water)….well, never mind.
+On a lighter side (yes, I cried but I want you to think about your own life with no tears involved), as part of my personal story, I remember an incident a long time ago while I was working as a temporary banquet server for a hotel.
+As I was walking into the room full of diners with a large tray of full drinking glasses (lemonade, tea and water)….well, never mind.
 Let’s say there was an imbalance that could’ve been disastrous!